 When I first heard about Bass Coast I was immediately intrigued.
 The name alone had me excited.
 The progression of bass-laden music and the current integration of the artists and genres that utilize the jazz, funk, soul, & hip hop greats into the new age bass music have created a whole new platform for creativity.
 The low-frequency harmonies that underline the rhythm in music lie close to my heart.
 It is brilliant and continues to evolve.

 When I found out that Bass Coast was a DIY festival originally founded and ran by woman with no sponsors and no corporate presence, it was the cherry on the top.
-Seeing other woman shine and in areas that are generally predominantly ran by men makes me giddy beyond measure.
-Get it ladies!
-Not to mention their 2014 ban on Native American headdresses, which as a Chippewa Cree Native I thoroughly appreciated.
+Seeing other women shine in areas that are generally predominantly run by men makes me giddy beyond measure.
+Get it, ladies!
+Not to mention their 2014 ban on Native American headdresses, which as a Little Shell Ojibwe descendent, I thoroughly appreciated.

-Bass Coast also has a 3,000 person cap that keeps it pretty personal and in my opinion a bit more comfortable for a camping festival.
-After a few days of being surrounded by people, even people I love, I tend to start feeling like I’m being herded this way or that and need space to breath, alone.
-All in all this is the festival to be at if you’re looking for something a little more low key and a musically a little more grimey.
+Bass Coast also has a 3,000-person cap that keeps it pretty personal and in my opinion a bit more comfortable for a camping festival.
+After a few days of being surrounded by people, even people I love, I tend to start feeling like I’m being herded this way or that and need space to breathe, alone.
+All in all, this is the festival to be at if you’re looking for something a little more low-key and musically a little grimier.

 I’ll be having BASS for breakfast… and lunch… and probably dinner.